babotavo419/my_fitness_app/README.md

 # my_fitness_app
-thia a simple app that allows for updating workout, food, etc.
+this is a simple app that allows for updating workout, food, etc.